- Why Is HIIT Workout Considered Better Than Cardio?

 You will be surprised by how effective it is to burn calories and shape your body.

-7. Burpees are powerful and effective HIIT workouts to boost energy and keep all your major muscles groups (chest, arms, quads, hamstrings, abs, glutes) strong.
+7. Burpees are powerful and effective HIIT workouts to boost energy and keep all your major muscle groups (chest, arms, quads, hamstrings, abs, glutes) strong.

-It is a four steps movement which is squat, thrust, plank, jump.
+It is a four steps movement which is squat, thrust, plank, and jump.
 All this counts as one burpee.
-For beginners or warm-ups, 10 – 15 burpees per set are ok.
+For beginners or warm-ups, 10 to 15 burpees per set for 3 sets are ok.

 Can You Gain Weight With HIIT Workouts?